Buchan Day Opportunities

 - you are involved in the planning and management of day services

-- parents, carers, guardians and advocates are involved
+- your parents, carers, guardians and advocates are involved

-Everyone using the day service will have at least two reviews a year.
-One is a multi agency formal review and is followed by an interim six monthly review involving the person using the service and their keyworker.
-A review is where you meet with all people providing your support and look at your program, your progress and your achievements and set your outcomes for the next year.
+Everyone using the day service has at least two reviews a year.
+One is a multi-agency formal review.
+Followed by an interim six monthly review involving you and your keyworker.

 We always seek ways to improve our day service.
 We are looking for members of the local community who would like to help with one of our projects or in the day service.
 If you are interested in volunteering at Willowbank there are many opportunities.
 Please contact us to find out more.